TJones305/Hotshots/README.md

 > ## Acknowledgements
-- My Mentor Gerry McBride for constructive feedback and continuous support.
+- My Mentor Gerry McBride for feedback and continuous support.

 - Student support at Code Institute for their advice and guidance throughout the project.